fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

           3600: "SELECT total_seconds AS uptime FROM uptime"
     overrides:
       # Note configs in overrides take precedence over the default config defined
       # under the config key above.
+Be aware that these overrides are NOT merged
+      # with the top-level configuration!!
+This means that settings values defined
+      # on the top-level config.options section will not propagate to the override
+      # section.
+So for example, the config.options.distributed_interval value
+      # will be discared on a platform override section, and only the section value
+      # for distributed_interval will be used.
+If the given setting is not specified
+      # in the override section, its default value will be enforced.
+      # Going back to the example, if the override section is windows,
+      # overrides.platforms.windows.distributed_interval will have to set again to 5
+      # for this setting to be enforced as expected, otherwise the setting will get
+      # its default value (60 in the case of distributed_interval).
-Hosts receive overrides based on the platform
-      # returned by `SELECT platform FROM os_version`.
-In this example, the base
+      # Hosts receive overrides based on the platform returned by `SELECT platform FROM os_version`.
-      # config would be used for Windows and CentOS hosts, while Mac and Ubuntu
+      # In this example, the base config would be used for Windows and CentOS hosts,
-      # hosts would receive their respective overrides.
-Note, these overrides are
+      # while Mac and Ubuntu hosts would receive their respective overrides.
-      # NOT merged with the top level configuration.
       platforms:
         darwin:
           options: